 Scroll Control.
 Use the knob on the interface for your PC tasks.

-Has an S/PDIF input which allows you to hook up your external hardware racks.
+Has a S/PDIF input that allows you to hook up your external hardware racks.

 A good match would be:

 Folks are saying that if you crank up the volume with nothing playing, the only thing you’ll hear is the noise floor from the microphone itself.

 The sound has been described as “embarrassingly good”, which may make you realize that you will need some Acoustic Sound Treatment.
 The detail revealed is astounding.

 The preamps are so good that you will likely realize how much work your vocals or instrument playing needs.

 The converters are made by Burr-Brown, a corporation solely known for its analog and electronic signal processing.

 I’ve talked a lot about my Focusrite Scarlett 2i2 and how great it is.
 This thing is light years better than that.
 What?!
 Yeah, it’s kind of a big deal.
 Don’t get me wrong the 2i2 is still good, but it’s outclassed here.
 The id14 simply delivers cleaner and better sounding recordings.

 Night and day difference in quality vs. other interfaces.
 Amazing preamps.
 Great DI unit and added flexibility with ADAT input.
 Reveals a startling amount of detail.
 No On/Off Switch.